 The possibilities for a movie theatre today are wide open.
 Exploring and understanding those possibilities are the focus of the first Digital Cinema Summit, which will be held on the afternoon of 6 February at the Hotel Okura.
 The half-day event will feature top digital cinema technology authorities from around the world addressing a range of issues facing professionals in all phases of the motion picture industry.
 The purpose of the event is to put digital cinema technology centre stage.

 In panel discussions moderated by Nick Dager, Editor and Publisher of Digital Cinema Report, the topics will include:

 Lobbies – The Moviegoing Experience Begins at the Front Door

-Theatre Sound – Object Based or File Based?
+Theatre Sound – Object Based or Channel Based?

 High Dynamic Range in Exhibition – Laser versus LED